-I’m excited to tell you that after a couple months, we once again released a new version full of improvements and additions!
+I’m excited to tell you that after a couple months, we once again released a new version of Enscape full of improvements and additions!
 The last months were unbelievable, we got the chance to meet many of you in person at the RTC North America and RTC Europe.
 So thanks a lot for the valuable input you gave us, we are trying hard to meet your wishes and even surprise you with things you did not know they were possible 🙂

 Again, we fixed many of your reported issues.
 For example, missing lights or only backside-drawn objects should not be there anymore.
 We polished almost every existing feature, like the LightView – which is now more accurate, or the fog and various lens effects – which are a lot more realistic and visually appealing.
 But let me give you a more detailed overview of the biggest additions:

 Enscape now allows you to create MP4 video files within seconds.
 It works as follows: